Skycoder42/QtBackgroundProcess/TestApp/testing.md

 #### Terminal 3
 ```
-[Warning]  QBackgroundProcess: Master is already running.
+[Warning]  QtBackgroundProcess: Master is already running.
 Start arguments will be passed to it as is
 ```

 #### Terminal 4